 Monitoring of the individual study plan.
-It is mandatory for supervisors and doctoral students to jointly monitor the individual study plan regularly and at least once a year.
+It is mandatory for supervisors and doctoral students to jointly monitor the individual study plan regularly, with a maximum of one year between revisions.
 The individual study plan shall be designed to ensure that the qualitative targets of the Higher Education Ordinance and KTH's outcomes can be fulfilled within the specified time.
 The general syllabus is to be used to support the design and monitoring of the individual study plan.
 Progression towards achievement of the outcomes and targets shall be evaluated by supervisors and doctoral students at the mandatory monitoring of the individual study plan.
 The doctoral student reflects on, exemplifies and justifies how completed and ongoing study activities have promoted progression since the last monitoring interval.
 Written justification of their progress should be provided in the appropriate section of the electronic individual study plan, preferably by the doctoral student.
 All elements of the courses and study programmes - thesis work, courses, workshops, conferences, outreach activities etc. - should be taken into account.

 The choice of optional courses and learning activities is agreed upon between the doctoral student and the supervisor.
 Planned courses and learning activities are entered into the individual study plan for the coming year at the annual monitoring meeting.
+Examples of learning activities that can be included in the course component without being established courses are: